Deadshot (bar)

 Defunct bar and restaurant in Portland, Oregon, U.S.

 Deadshot was a bar in Portland, Oregon, United States.
 Adam Robinson was a co-owner.
 The business closed permanently in November 2025.

 Description

 Deadshot was a bar in Southeast Portland's Hosford-Abernethy neighborhood.
 Among drinks on the menu were the Who is Jack Nance?, which was a whiskey sour with sherry, sesame, and mustard.
 Other drinks used bitter melon, cabbage, cantaloupe, and tarragon.

 History

 Deadshot initially operated on Mondays as a pop-up.
 Deadshot hosted the Christmas-themed pop-up Miracle.

 In September 2025, owner Adam Robinson announced plans to close Deadshot permanently on November 8.
 He also shared plans to continue Miracle.
+In January 2026, Rangoon Bistro announced plans to move one of its locations into the space that previously housed Deadshot.

 Reception

 Alexander Frane included Deadshot in Condé Nast Travelers 2018 list of Portland's thirteen best bars.